How Long Does It Take to Get Your Real Estate License & Become an Agent?

 - You must pass the real estate licensing exam, which is different in each state.

-It's important to keep in mind that in most states, your license will expire in two to four years, and you may need to do additional coursework before you can renew your license.
+It's important to keep in mind that your license will expire in two to four years in most states, and you may need to complete additional coursework before you can renew your license.
 Check with your state's licensing office to learn more.
-Remember, you'll need to pay for your coursework, your exam, your license application, and possibly other fees as well.
-In total, you should set aside between $500 and $1,500 for the licensing portion of your career.
+Remember, you'll need to pay for your coursework, exam, license application, and possibly other fees as well.
+In total, you should set aside between $500 - $1,500 for the licensing portion of your career.

 To plan ahead for the coming months and get a better understanding of how long it will take to get your real estate license, see how many real estate Pre-Licensing course hours are required in your state of residence.